Our four-part case study series will explore these topics:

 - Putting It All Together: How schools and educators enhance learning when they teach a curriculum that simultaneously builds students’ social, emotional, and academic understanding.

 We’ve explored how schools and school districts across the country are fully integrating social, emotional and academic development (SEAD) into their K-12 classroom curricula.
 From a D.C. school embedding collaboration, critical feedback, and leadership skills in its lessons across subject areas to the “growth mindset” math program in the San Francisco Unified School District, the case study highlights a variety of successful examples of this work.

-We will explore efforts to attend to educators’ own social and emotional skills and reduce stress; examine the importance of professional development; and consider how social, emotional, and academic learning can be integrated into teacher education, induction and ongoing mentoring programs.
+We’ve explored efforts to attend to educators’ own social and emotional skills and reduce stress; examined the importance of professional development; and considered how social, emotional, and academic learning can be integrated into teacher education, induction and ongoing mentoring programs.

 Community engagement is essential to spurring meaningful change and key to efforts to ensuring equity for all students.
-We will examine the need to generate grassroots awareness and demand for social, emotional, and academic development; the need to unite local leaders across sectors to fully support students’ development in schools and in the community; and the need to be smart about the use of community resources.
+In this case study, we’ve explored the need to generate grassroots awareness and demand for social, emotional, and academic development; the need to unite local leaders across sectors to fully support students’ development in schools and in the community; and the need to be smart about the use of community resources.